acoppes/acoppes/site/_drafts/ldjam52.markdown

     <span>Each element of the Sand Worm.</span>
 </div>

-For the teeth rotation I just used a script that rotates the euler angles given a speed and the delta time and I configured different speeds for each ring.
+For the teeth rotation I just used a script that rotates the euler angles given a speed and the delta time and I configured different speeds for each ring, and put that in the parent GameObject of the group of teeth.

 Finally, for the devour sequence, I used a Cinemachine Virtual Camera that is turned on during the sequence and turned off after (if the Harvester is still alive).

-### What I used to make the game
+### Tools and technologies used

-Sometimes people ask me which language and/or technologies I used to make a game, and I though not so frequent I share an extensive list, here it is:
+Sometimes people ask me which language and/or technologies I used to make a game and I realized I normally forget to share that.
+So, here is a summary:

-* Unity and C#
+* Unity Engine
   - Terrain Tool
-* URP (Universal Render Pipeline)
-* Post processinig effects like bloom, vignete, etc.
+  - URP (Universal Render Pipeline) with Post Processing effects like ToneMapping, Bloom and Vignette.
-* Probuilder
-* Cinemachine
+  - Probuilder to build shapes
+  - Cinemachine to make the camera follow the character and also for the devour sequence.
-* New Input System
+  - CharacterController and New Input System to control the character
+  - Plugins
+    - MyBox
+    - Leantween
+    - Vertx for better physics debugging
+* C# language with Rider IDE
+* Screen2Gif, Floom and OBS to record videos and gifs.

 ## Conclusion

 For a game I created in two days (I started one day late) and maybe in a total of 12 hours, I am quite happy with the results and all the generated knowledge.
 I had some doubts at first since I knew I wasn't going to spend the first day and I was going to work some sparse time (I am a father of two) but now I know I want to repeat it.

-One thing I realized was that I wanted to reuse code and tools I have in the game I am making but it wasn't easy, I ended up copying some code.
-I confirmed that I need to start moving my code to public and shared projects in some way to have it easy to use when starting new projects, for jams or for other prototypes.
-For example, I wanted to use the [MyBox package](https://github.com/Deadcows/MyBox.git) and it was just adding the git url to the Package Manager.
+One thing I realized was that I wanted to reuse code and tools from other projects and it wasn't easy, I ended up manually copying some code.
+I just confirmed that I need to start moving more of my code to decoupled projects I could easily reuse when working on new projects, jams or prototypes.
+For example, to use [MyBox package](https://github.com/Deadcows/MyBox.git) I just added the git url to the Package Manager and voilá, I need more of that.

-By the way, if you liked the post and the game, [follow me on twitter](https://twitter.com/arielsan) and [share](https://twitter.com/arielsan/status/1612526561181196297
+If you liked the blog post, [follow me on twitter](https://twitter.com/arielsan) and [share it](https://twitter.com/arielsan/status/1612526561181196297
+), that will be much appreciated.

-), and also play the game at my [ichio page](https://arielsan.itch.io/spice-must-flow) or in the [Ludum Dare's Entry](https://ldjam.com/events/ludum-dare/52/$319699).
-And if you want to take a look at the code, the game is open source [at my Github](https://github.com/acoppes/ldjam52).
+Also, you can play the game at my [ichio page](https://arielsan.itch.io/spice-must-flow) or in the [Ludum Dare's Entry](https://ldjam.com/events/ludum-dare/52/$319699).
+If you want to take a look at the code, the game is [open source](https://github.com/acoppes/ldjam52).